learnaria/learnaria.github.io/README.md

 1. Submit the URL to the widget in the course assignments for marking (in the course see the Rubric for marking details).

 ## Beyond the Course
-The _Web Accessibility for Developers_ course will also be available as an ebook, with a link posted here when it becomes available.
+The [Web Accessibility for Developers](https://pressbooks.library.ryerson.ca/wafd/) course is also be available as an ebook.
 Those who are unable to participate in the course, or those who would like a reference based on the course, you are encouraged to download the ebook and work through the exercises on their own.

 .